JohnCornwell/STAT/README.md

 Below is an example of the full version of STAT running on a machine.

-Note: GitHub video playback seems to be broken and only showing the video preview until you slide the scrollbar.
+Note: GitHub video playback seems to be broken and only showing a small portion of the full demo.
 I have included the full [video](https://github.com/JohnCornwell/STAT/blob/main/STAT_Demo.mp4) as part of the repo.